 - Sympathy: “feelings of pity and sorrow for someone else’s misfortune”

-- Pity: “the feeling of sorrow and compassion caused by the suffering and misfortunes of others” (note: the dictionary definition doesn’t have the negative connotations often associated with the word)
+- Pity: “the feeling of sorrow and compassion caused by the suffering and misfortunes of others”

 - Compassion: “sympathetic pity and concern for the sufferings or misfortunes of others”